Authorities probing suspicious death of 6-year-old girl in Fitchburg

-FITCHBURG, MA (WHDH) - Authorities are investigating the suspicious death Tuesday of a 6-year-old girl at a home in Fitchburg, Worcester County District Attorney Joesph Early, Jr., said.
+FITCHBURG, Mass.
+(WHDH) – Authorities are investigating the suspicious death Tuesday of a 6-year-old girl at a home in Fitchburg, Worcester County District Attorney Joesph Early, Jr., said.

 Massachusetts state police and Fitchburg cops responded Tuesday afternoon to a home on Stoneybrook Road for a report of an unresponsive child.